Virginia Association of Science Teachers

 Journal

-Announcing: The Paper Trail!
-Launching in the new year, The Paper Trail is a series of virtual sessions that explores the ins and outs of publishing in and reviewing for JVSE.
-Along the trail, we will have opportunities to workshop ideas, demystify the review process, deconstruct feedback, and celebrate science education in Virginia.
+The Paper Trail is back for 2026!
+Join us to explore the ins and outs of publishing and reviewing for JVSE.
+Along the trail, we will have opportunities to workshop ideas, demystify the review process, deconstruct review feedback, and celebrate science education in Virginia.

 Share ideas: Write for JVSE